abel1231/abel1231.github.io/_pages/about.md

 ======
 - May 2024: One paper is accepted to **ICML 2024**.
 - Feb 2024: One paper is accepted to **CVPR 2024**.
 Congrats to Hao Xiong!
-- Jan 2024: Two papers are accepted by **ICLR 2024**, one of which is accepted as a **Spotlight** (top 5%).
+- Jan 2024: Two papers are accepted by **ICLR 2024**, one of which is accepted as a **spotlight** (top 5%).
 - Sep 2022: One paper is accepted to **NeurIPS 2022**.

 Education
 ======
 - B.S. in School of Control Science and Engineering, Shandong University, 2016-2020.
-- Ph.D in Department of Computer Science and Engineering, Shanghai Jiao Tong University 2020-Present.
+- Ph.D in Department of Computer Science and Engineering, Shanghai Jiao Tong University, 2020-Present.

 Publications